 Statues of Venus and David and Rape of the Sabine Women, all significantly depict the Greco-Roman mythology justifying the theme right from the entrance.
 Use of Fluted columns, Corinthian Columns and pediments are observed on the façade as well as in the interiors.
 The entire site of the hotel consists of mainly 6 towers, namely

 Julius tower-the fourteen storey prominent structure formerly known as ‘Roman Tower’ with 587 rooms.

 Augustus Tower-26 storey in height and consists of 949 rooms and suites.

 Octavius Tower (668 rooms)

 Forum tower- a 636,000 sq. ft shopping mall.

-There are total of 3,960 rooms and suites in the hotel.
+There is a total of 3,960 rooms and suites in the hotel.

 Contradictory to the popular saying, “What happens in Vegas, stays in Vegas” these Gems of the City of Las Vegas, grabs the attention of the whole wide world.